-In this section, we present how the internal state vector sequence $\myh[1:T]$ can be ``marginalized'' in a DVAE model formulation, i.e., how we can express $\myh[t]$ as a deterministic function of the other random variables (and thus go from the developed form of the model to the compact form).
-This is presented for the STORN model but a similar derivation can be made for the other models.
+In this appendix, we present how the internal state vector sequence $\myh[1:T]$ can be ``marginalized'' in a DVAE model formulation; that is, how we can express $\myh[t]$ as a deterministic function of the other random variables (and thus move from the developed form of the model to the compact form).
+This is presented for the STORN model, but a similar derivation can be obtained for the other models as well.

-For concision, we replace here \eqref{eq:STORN-1} with the generic notation $\myh[t] = f_{h}(\myx[t-1], \myz[t],\myh[t-1])$.
-From the dependencies between the different variables, represented by the graphical model in Fig.~\ref{fig:STORN}, the joint distribution between all variables is given by:
+For conciseness, we replace here \eqref{eq:STORN-1} with the generic notation $\myh[t] = f_{h}(\myx[t-1], \myz[t],\myh[t-1])$.
+From the dependencies between the different variables, represented by the graphical model in Figure~\ref{fig:STORN}, the joint distribution between all variables is given by